xtdb/xtdb-tutorial/2-put-transactions.nextjournal.md

 # Introduction

 This is the second part of the xtdb tutorial.
-The Earth installment looked at setting up a simple xtdb standalone node and a very simple `put` transaction.
+The Earth instalment looked at setting up a simple xtdb standalone node and a very simple `put` transaction.

 ## Setup